Sports Digest: Nadal earns 1,000th win, reaches third round at Paris Masters

 The 20-time Grand Slam champion joined Jimmy Connors (1,274), Roger Federer (1,242) and Ivan Lendl (1,068) as the only male players to reach the 1,000-win mark since the Open era began in 1968.

-A year later, the 16-year-old Nadal stunned the tennis world by beating French Open champion Albert Costa under floodlights in the second round at the Monte Carlo Masters.

-By the age of 24, he had already reached 500 wins, while his career tally also includes 35 Masters titles and 86 tournament victories overall.
+No. 3 seed Daniil Medvedev, No. 4 Alexander Zverev, No. 5 Andrey Rublev, No. 6 Diego Schwartzman, No. 10 Milos Raonic and No. 12 Stan Wawrinka also advanced.

-ZVEREV DENIES ACCUSATIONS: Alexander Zverev again denied accusations of domestic abuse made by a former girlfriend who said the German tennis player tried to strangle her with a pillow before last year’s U.S. Open.
-Zverev was asked about Olga Sharypova’s accusation on Wednesday following his second-round win against Miomir Kecmanovic at the Paris Masters tournament.
+Zverev again denied accusations of domestic abuse made by a former girlfriend who said the German tennis player tried to strangle her with a pillow before last year’s U.S. Open.

 “I have said everything on my Instagram.
 There is nothing else I can add right now.
 I’m here to play tennis.
 I mean, the relationship, as I said, has been over for a very long time,” Zverev said.
 “I’m enjoying my time on court.
 I have said everything.
 They (the allegations) are not true, and there is nothing more I can say right now.”